aditib738/my-website/content/authors/admin/_index.md

 I am an incoming PhD student in Public Policy at the Harvard Kennedy School.

+I was previously working as India Director at {{< staticref "htpps://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}}.
+At DDL, I worked on research on in-group bias in the judiciary, and helped build an ongoing research agenda at the intersection of social norms and access to economic opportunity, in addition to fundraising and outreach responsibilities.

-I have been helping {{< staticref "htpps://www.devdatalab.org" "newtab" >}}Development Data Lab{{< /staticref >}} grow since 2020.
-I have previously worked on large-scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu, with J-PAL South Asia in India.
+I was introduced to the world of development economics research through large-scale evaluations of education and early childhood development programs across Madhya Pradesh and Tamil Nadu (India) at J-PAL South Asia.

+When not chasing rabbit holes in messy data, I can be found cooking up a storm, painting, or on long (slow) runs with my husband.

 ---